The Sinless Life?

 So what is John talking about when he says no one who lives in him keeps on sinning?
 There are two ways to read this.

-Someone schooled in the sticks and carrots of the old covenant will interpret these words as a threat.
+Those schooled in the sticks and carrots of the old covenant interpret these words as a threat.
 “If you want to remain in him and stay saved, you had better stop sinning.
 Don’t be deceived.
 God is holy and intolerant of sin.
 Slip up and you’re outta here!”

 Come to think of it, this is exactly how many Christians live.
 Since they don’t know what makes the new covenant new, they are filled with performance anxiety.
 They are ever fearful of enraging a temperamental God.

 Look to the cross.
 If God loved you enough to die for you when you were a sinner, he surely loves you now.

 He didn’t stop loving you after you got saved and he will never kick you out.
 Your union with the Lord is not conditional on your behavior.
 In case we had forgotten this, John gives us a reminder: